cogini/phoenix_container_example_old/README.md

 AWS_DEFAULT_REGION=ap-northeast-1
 ```

-After the container starts, in the vscode shell, start the app:
+After the container starts, in the VS Code shell, start the app:

 ```shell
 mix phx.server